HHMI BioInteractive and QUBES are partnering to offer a 2017 Faculty Mentoring Network

 How to Apply:

 Applications are due April 23, 2017.
 For more information about applications and how to apply, click here.
-All faculty are welcome.
+All faculty from undergraduate institutions are welcome.
 We encourage faculty from minority-serving institutions and primarily undergraduate institutions or community colleges to apply.
 Accepted applicants will be notified by May 5, 2017.

 To qualify, participants must be willing to incorporate the following into their Introductory Biology course during the Fall 2017 semester (more detailed information can be found here)